GoogleChrome/web.dev/src/site/content/en/blog/svgcode/index.md

 An important step for vectorization, especially for photographic images, is posterizing the input image to reduce the number of colors.
 SVGcode allows me to do this per color channel, and see the resulting SVG as I make changes.
-When I'm happy with the result, I can save the SVG to my harddisk and use it wherever I like.
+When I'm happy with the result, I can save the SVG to my hard disk and use it wherever I like.

 {% Video autoplay=true,